DIVYA

 Visited ports

-Izmit (Turkey), Jurong Island (Singapore), Marsaxlokk (Malta), Ningbo (PRC), Tuapse (russia), Zhoushan (PRC), Ust-Luga (russia), Suez (Egypt), Jeddah (Saudi Arabia), Tanjong Pagar (Singapore), Adabiya (Egypt), Vadinar Terminal (India), Paradip (India), Skaw (Denmark), Batu Ampar (Indonesia), St Petersburg (russia), Pulau Ayer Chawan (Singapore), Shulanghu (PRC)
+Izmit (Turkey), Jurong Island (Singapore), Marsaxlokk (Malta), Ningbo (PRC), Tuapse (russia), Zhoushan (PRC), Ust-Luga (russia), Suez (Egypt), Jeddah (Saudi Arabia), Primorsk (russia), Tanjong Pagar (Singapore), Adabiya (Egypt), Vadinar Terminal (India), Paradip (India), Skaw (Denmark), Batu Ampar (Indonesia), St Petersburg (russia), Pulau Ayer Chawan (Singapore), Shulanghu (PRC)

 Available additional information